 One of the most beautiful squares in old Naples is San Domenico Maggiore, with the towering obelisk of San Domenico in the middle.

-Nearby, the picturesque Via dei Tribunali is one of the busiest streets in Naples historic center.
-Lined by shops, cafes, and restaurants, it’s an extremely popular gathering place in the city.
+Nearby, the picturesque Via dei Tribunali is one of the busiest streets in the historic center of Naples.
+Lined by shops, cafes, and restaurants, it’s an extremely popular gathering place.
 Get lost in the tiny alleys crossing Via dei Tribunali to savor the atmosphere of this fascinating city.

 9 – San Severo Chapel